langdon/summit-2015-lab-15812/libvirt/labs/lab4/chapter4.md

 kubectl config use-context remote-context kubectl config view
 ```

 You should now have ```current-context: remote-context```.
 Now, let's prove we are talking to the remote:

 ```
 kubectl get pods
 kubectl get services
 ```

 Nothing there, right?
-Ok, so let's start the bits up on the remote, deployment server.
-Before we do that, we need to change the publicIP address in the service file so that it uses the IP address on the remote host that we are going to deploy the pod onto.
+Ok, so let's start the bits up on the remote deployment
+server.
+Before we do that, we need to change the ```publicIP``` address in the service
+file so that it uses the IP address on the remote host that we are going to deploy
+the pod onto.

 Open the new service file and put the following definition in it.

+```
 vi ~/workspace/wordpress/kubernetes/wordpress-service-remote.yaml

-```
 kind: Service
 apiVersion: v1beta3
 id: wpfrontend